mrunali-bhosale/machine-learning/README.md

 Dataset Description :

-The training dataset consists of data corresponding to 00 customers and the test dataset consists of 12 customers .Following are the features of the dataset
+The training dataset consists of data corresponding to56500 customers and the test dataset consists of 12 customers .Following are the features of the dataset

 Target : Claim Status(Claim.Status)
 Agency : Name of Agency